NCAR/esds/posts/2022/esds-event-prep.md

 ## Environment Install

+### Binder

+This tutorial is designed to be run from Binder.
+You can do that by navigating to the [GeoCat Tutorial Repository](https://github.com/NCAR/geocat-tutorials) and selecting ["Launch Binder"](https://mybinder.org/v2/gh/NCAR/geocat-tutorials/main) in the `README.md`.

+Essentially, Binder is a web service that hosts Jupyter Notebooks in an immediately executable and reproducible way.
+[Learn more about Binder](https://mybinder.org/).
+For more information on Jupyter Notebooks, review the [Jupyter Project Pythia content](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).

+### Local Install

-Please install Miniconda and Jupyter before the ESDS event.
+For those of you who prefer to work on your local machine, please install Miniconda and Jupyter before the ESDS event.

 You can follow [Project Pythia instructions to install Python on Jupyter](https://foundations.projectpythia.org/foundations/jupyter.html).

-For more information, review the [Jupyter Project Pythia content](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).
+For more information on Jupyter, review the [Jupyter Project Pythia content](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).

 If you have trouble installing miniconda - try to uninstall and reinstall it, making sure you select the correct install location.

+Once installed, you will
+1. clone the repository in a terminal with `git clone git@github.com:NCAR/geocat-tutorials.git`,
+2. navigate to the new directory with `cd geocat-tutorials` and
+3. create the tutorial environment with the terminal command `conda env create -f environment.yml`.
+4. Finally, activate your environment with `conda activate ENVNAME`.

 If you have any aditional questions, feel free to reach out to Julia Kent at jkent@ucar.edu.

-Once installed, please create the tutorial environment by downloading the `environment.yml` file from REPOSITORY.
-Use the terminal command `conda env create -n ENVNAME --file ENV.yml` followed by `conda activate ENVNAME`.

 The 08:40 - 09:30: Python Intro and Workspace Set Up slot on Day 1 will be for troubleshooting any problems that we could not resolve beforehand.

 ## Session homework